jrandj/aws-solutions-architect-associate/README.md

     * A placement group name must be unique within your AWS account.
 Only certain types of instances can be launched in a placement group.
 AWS recommends homogenous instances within clustered placement groups.
 Placement groups cannot be merged, but instances can be moved into a placement group if it is in a stopped state.
 The move can currently only be done with the AWS CLI or an AWS SDK, the console does not support it.

+1. Amazon EC2 Auto Scaling.

-1. AWS Elastic Beanstalk
+1. AWS Elastic Beanstalk.

+1. AWS Outposts.

+1. AWS Serverless Application Repository.

+1. VMware Cloud on AWS.

+1. AWS Wavelength.

+#### Containers

+1. Amazon Elastic Container Registry (Amazon ECR).

-1. Amazon Elastic Container Service (Amazon ECS)
+1. Amazon Elastic Container Service (Amazon ECS).

+1. Amazon ECS Anywhere.

-1. Amazon Elastic Kubernetes Service (Amazon EKS)
+1. Amazon Elastic Kubernetes Service (Amazon EKS).

-1. Elastic Load Balancing

-1. AWS Fargate

-1. AWS Lambda

-    * Lambda lets you run code without provisioning or managing servers.
-You pay only for the compute time you consume.
+1. Amazon EKS Anywhere.

+1. Amazon EKS Distro.

 #### Database

+1. Amazon Aurora.

-1. Amazon Aurora
+1. Amazon Aurora Serverless.

+1. Amazon DocumentDB (with MongoDB compatibility).

-1. Amazon DynamoDB
+1. Amazon DynamoDB.

 	* Amazon DynamoDB is a fast and flexible non-relational database service for any scale.
 DynamoDB enables customers to offload the administrative burdens of operating and scaling distributed databases to AWS so that they don’t have to worry about hardware provisioning, setup and configuration, throughput capacity planning, replication, software patching, or cluster scaling.

+1. Amazon ElastiCache.

+1. Amazon Keyspaces (for Apache Cassandra).

+1. Amazon Neptune.

-1. Amazon ElastiCache
+1. Amazon Quantum Ledger Database (Amazon QLDB).

-1. Amazon RDS
+1. Amazon RDS.

 	* Amazon Relational Database Service (Amazon RDS) is a managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
 Amazon RDS gives you access to the capabilities of a familiar MySQL, MariaDB, Oracle, SQL Server, or PostgreSQL database.

+1. Amazon Redshift.

+1. Amazon Timestream.

+#### Developer Tools

+1. AWS X-Ray.

+#### Front-End Web and Mobile

+1. AWS Amplify.

+1. Amazon API Gateway.

+1. AWS Device Farm.

+1. Amazon Pinpoint.

+#### Machine Learning

+1. Amazon Comprehend.

+1. Amazon Forecast.

+1. Amazon Fraud Detector.

+1. Amazon Kendra.

+1. Amazon Lex.

+1. Amazon Polly.

+1. Amazon Rekognition.

+1. Amazon SageMaker.

+1. Amazon Textract.

+1. Amazon Transcribe.

-1. Amazon Redshift
+1. Amazon Translate.

 #### Management and Governance

-1. AWS Auto Scaling
+1. AWS Auto Scaling.

-1. AWS Backup

-1. AWS CloudFormation
+1. AWS CloudFormation.

-1. AWS CloudTrail
+1. AWS CloudTrail.

-1. Amazon CloudWatch
+1. Amazon CloudWatch.

 	* CloudWatch monitors your AWS resources and the applications you run on AWS in real time.
 You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.

     * The CloudWatch home page automatically displays metrics about every AWS service you use.
 You can additionally create custom dashboards to display metrics about your custom applications and display custom collections of metrics that you choose.
 Alarms can also be created to notify you when thresholds are hit.